Marviel/react-360-example-planets/README.md

-# Planetary -- React 360 Example
+# React 360 Example -- Planets

 React 360 demonstration that shows off the rotation inheritance properties of nested children in react-360.